 - You can walk to the pub!
 The Old Dungeon Ghyll (5 minutes) serving food and cold beers

 - Electric vehicle charging point

 - On your day of departure, you can leave your car at the campsite free of charge – as long as your tent in down by 11 am

 Langdale Campsite operates a flexible pitching arrangement, in a quest to protect the land.
 We liked this concept but wondered how this might work in the height of Summer.
 We chose the “First-come-first-served” field and found, upon our return, that several people had pitched up quite close to us.
 They all turned out to be really nice but had they stuck to the 6m rule?
 No!
 We didn’t complain as we were only camping in the Langdales for 2 nights and felt it would be a bit of a pain for someone to have to ‘move’ their newly appointed tent and stuff.

 The site looks lovely because cars are not allowed on the grass.
 There is a gravelled path which runs around the fields, this is where you leave your car.
 We have a small tent so keep most of our stuff in the car, we pitched about 20m from the path for easy access to our things.
 Depending on where you pitch, you may have to make several journeys backwards and forwards to your vehicle.

 Camping in the Langdales without a tent

-If the idea of camping in the Langdales appeals but you don’t own or fancy being in a tent, you could hire a pod, yurt or tipi.
-There are also electric hook-ups available for small camper vans.
-Or camper vans can park on the gravel path.
+If the idea of camping in the Langdales appeals but you don’t own or fancy being in a tent, you could hire a pod, with or without electricity.
+There are also electric hook-ups available for camper vans and motor homes.

 If you are interested in finding out more about the Lake District see our Top 5 Lake District Villages.